 MCP server endpoint

 When you deploy an MCP server on Blaxel, a WebSocket endpoint is generated on Global Agentics Network to connect to the server.
+The server endpoint looks like this:Connect to an MCP server

 Endpoint authentication

-- use the Blaxel SDK to retrieve tools: best when developing an agent, particularly when running on Blaxel
+You can connect to your MCP server and send requests in several ways (code samples below):- use the Blaxel SDK to retrieve tools: best when developing an agent, particularly when running on Blaxel

 - connect from your code directly: suitable for custom implementations requiring server connection to list and call tools